Efficient Modeling of Spatial Extremes over Large Geographical Domains: Discussion

 While the mesh of the SPDE approximation should be taken to be fine, there is a subtle trade-off between computational efficiency and approximate stationarity when choosing the number of basis functions for the random scale component.
 We suggest using a moderate number of basis functions and we have shown in our experiments how to strategically place the basis function knots (on the SPDE mesh) to mitigate undesirable nonstationary artifacts.

 While spatial prediction is meaningless in our application (given that the domain is gridded and fully observed), it is also interesting to mention that the model allows for straightforward conditional simulation.
 This can be readily achieved at each iteration of our MCMC algorithm by noting that the process $Y(\bm s)=R(\bm s)W(\bm s)$ becomes Gaussian once we condition upon the random scale component $R(\bm s)$.
 This opens the door to extremal kriging with our new model.
-This is another advantage compared to the single scale-mixture HOT model, which returns spatial predictions similar to a Gaussian process as shown in \cite{Bolin.Wallin:2020} in the context of Type-G random fields.
+This is another advantage compared to the single scale-mixture HOT model, which returns spatial predictions similar to a Gaussian process as shown in \cite{Bolin.Wallin:2020}.

-In our real data application, we have used our model to study extreme monsoon precipitation data at 195 sites in Bangladesh, a relatively big country.
-Our results have shown that the SHOT model provides accurate fits for both margins and the extremal dependence structure across the domain, and outperformed natural competitors.
-While the study domain and our dataset are already quite large and complex, it would be interesting in future research to test our model on even larger domains and bigger datasets, as its sparse structure allows it.
+{In our real data application, we have used our model to study extreme monsoon precipitation data at 195 sites in Bangladesh, a relatively big country.
+Our results have shown that the SHOT model provides reasonably accurate fits for both margins and the extremal dependence structure across the domain, and outperforms natural competitors in terms of Bayesian model comparison through the deviance information criterion.
+While we compare the SHOT models with $\nu=1$ and $\nu=2$ in the Supplementary Material, considering $\nu$ to be an unknown parameter that can take non-integer values as in \cite{bolin2024covariance} and estimating it along with other parameters through a fully Bayesian estimation procedure, would be a future research endeavor.
+Furthermore, even though our study domain and dataset are already quite large and complex, it would be interesting in future research to test our model on even larger domains and bigger datasets, as its sparse structure allows it.
 However, the extremal dependence structure of our model remains approximately stationary.
-If the data require a nonstationary dependence structure, for example, if they are driven by mixtures of event types (e.g., convective vs frontal precipitation), a possible extension would be to consider Dirichlet process mixtures similar to \citet{hazra2018semiparametric}, \citet{hazra2019low} and \citet{Richards.etal:2023b}, but using the SHOT model for mixture components.
+If the data require a nonstationary dependence structure, for example, if they are driven by mixtures of event types (e.g., convective vs frontal precipitation), a possible extension would be to consider a nonstationary Gaussian Markov random field model as in \cite{Lindgren.etal:2021} or Dirichlet process mixtures similar to \citet{hazra2018semiparametric}, \citet{hazra2019low} and \citet{Richards.etal:2023b}, but using the SHOT model for mixture components.}

 \baselineskip=14pt